Jan 28, 2020

 Learn more about the initiatives and programs that enable our research.

-Meet some of the RAND experts who are working to solve complex policy problems.
+Meet some of the RAND and Pardee RAND experts who are working to solve complex policy problems.

-Explore how RAND research and outreach teams extend the impact of completed research.
+Explore how RAND and Pardee RAND researchers extend the impact of completed projects.

 See examples of how donations are strengthening RAND's tradition of innovation.